medic/cht-docs/content/en/apps/tutorials/application-tests.md

 - At least one test should fail before the fix
 - It should pass after the fix

-This will prevent the regression and ensure that you're fixing what you expect.
+This prevents the regression and helps ensure that you're fixing what you expect.

 ### Tips for writing tests
 - Every test needs to add value